 But, with different platforms, algorithms, and content types, how do you know which metrics to track?
 What does a social media report include?
 Is your influencer marketing campaign working, or is it not worth the price tag?

 Fine tuning all your data points can provide a better picture of the customer experience with your brand online.
 I’m here to help you make sense of the data provided by your social media analytics software so you can reap that ROI.
+Think of these tools as the social version of marketing analytics software.

-Social Media Analytics, as defined by Gartner, is the practice of collecting data from various social media networks and systematically analyzing it to make informed business decisions.
+Social media analytics, as defined by Gartner, is the practice of collecting data from various social media networks and systematically analyzing it to make informed business decisions.

 It goes beyond tracking likes and shares; it's about converting the vast ocean of social media data into actionable insights that can steer you towards success.